segmentio/segment-docs/src/protocols/faq.md

 ### Can I transfer a Tracking Plan between production and staging environments?

 Yes.
-Using the [Public API](/docs/protocols/apis-and-extensions/), you can copy a Tracking Plan's JSON schema from one Workspace to another.
+Using the [Public API](/docs/protocols/apis-and-extensions/), you can copy the underlying JSON schema from a Tracking Plan in one Workspace to a Tracking Plan in another Workspace.

 If you [discarded events](/docs/protocols/enforce/schema-configuration) as a part of your original Tracking Plan, you must connect to the same Source and configure identical Schema Controls in your other Workspace so that blocked events behave as expected.